 Walking the Cliffs at the End of the World and Watching a Sunset-

-Definitely something you cannot miss while you are in Sagres, is coming to the End of the World to check out the cliffs and watch a sunset.
+Definitely something you cannot miss while you are in Sagres, is coming to the End of the World to see the cliffs and watch a sunset.
 It was cool to realize that we were at the very corner of the country, southwestern tip of Portugal.
-Walking around the cliffs seemed unreal and like we were literally hanging out in one of the corners of the world.
+Walking around the cliffs seemed unreal, and it felt like we were a million miles away from home, hanging in one of the remotest corners of the world.
 Very popular spot for locals to hang and catch a dreamy sunset while having a glass of wine from the local bar.
-My favorite thing in Europe during the summer is the sun sets here around 9:30pm so all the days are slower and longer.
+My favorite thing in Europe during the summer is the sun sets here around 9:30pm-10pm so all the days are slower and longer.

 Beach in Ericeira, Portugal